josephpal/esp32-LoraWAN/README.md

 <a name="overview"></a>
 ## Overview

-The next tow chapters will focus on a short summary about the main problem using LoRaWAN as a transmission protocoll and the main aim of this project.
+The next two chapters will focus on a short summary about the main problem using LoRaWAN as a transmission protocoll and the main aim of this project.

 <a name="problem-definition"></a>
 ### Problem definition

 There are two main problems in the transmission process using LoRaWAN.
-Like it was descriebed earlier, LoraWAN is an open transmission channel, that means each message we send can be received from anyone else.
+Like it was described earlier, LoraWAN is an open transmission channel, that means each message we send can be received from anyone else.
 Basically the protocol doesn´t contain an encryption process, so we have to encrypt the data on our own before sending it.
 However the LoRAWAN device is not capable of sending and receiving at the same time, so no bidirectional operation mode is available.
 To reduce package collision or package loss while sending and receiving, it is mandatory to implement a secure send and receive process like the CAN protocol already has.

-To guarantee a flexible and easy to use method on displaying the messages on the oled dispaly of our board, we have to implement - based on a example were a oled display was already in use - a class to handle that process.
+To guarantee a flexible and easy to use method on displaying the messages on the oled dispaly of our board, we have to implement - based on an example were an oled display was already in use - a class to handle that process.

 <a name="objective-of-the-documentation"></a>
 ### Objective of the documentation

 The first step of our project will be to implement a ```LoRaHandler.h``` class, which contains the basic functions of sending, receiving, encrypting and decrypting messages.
 Furthermore methods like checking for package collision or message timout will be added.
-For displaying the results, a ```OLEDDisplay.h```class will be created, which garantee a easy and flexibel access to the display for poping up the incomming messages.
+For displaying the results, a ```OLEDDisplay.h```class will be created, which guarantee an easy and flexibel access to the display for poping up the incomming messages.

 In summary, the ```LoRaHandler.h``` class should fulfill the following aspects:
 - setting up the device to get fully access to all hardware features